Type of IPv6 Addresses

 IPv6 Unique Local Addresses

-The IPv6 unique local addresses have limited similarities to private addresses IPv4 addresses, with some major differences.
-It is not allocated by an address registry and also not routed outside to their local domain and network.
-Unique local addresses are used inside the site or between a limited number of sites.
+The IPv6 unique local addresses have limited similarities to private IPv4 addresses, with some significant differences.
+An address registry does not allocate it and is not routed outside its local domain and network.
+Unique local addresses are used inside or between a limited number of sites.
 These addresses must not be routable in the global IPv6 and must not be translated to a global IPv6 address.
 The unique local address range is from FC00::/7 to FDFF::/7.
-The address block is further divided into two /8 groups fc00::/8 and fd00::/8.
+The address block is divided into two /8 groups fc00::/8 and fd00::/8.

-The group fc00::/8 has not defined yet and the group fd00::/8 is defined for /48 prefixes, formed by setting the 40 least-significant bits of the prefix to a randomly generated bit string.
+The group fc00::/8 has not been defined yet, and the group fd00::/8 is defined for /48 prefixes, formed by setting the 40 least-significant bits of the prefix to a randomly generated bit string.
 The resultant format is like fdxx:xxxx:xxxx::

-With the IPv4 addressing scheme, we required NAT (Network Address Translation) and also PAT (Port Address Translation).
-This is done for the reason that of the limited availability of IPv4 addresses space.
+With the IPv4 addressing scheme, we required NAT (Network Address Translation) and PAT (Port Address Translation).
+This is done because of the limited availability of IPv4 address space.
 Many sites use the private nature of RFC 1918 addresses to secure or hide their network from possible security risks.
 However, this was never the purposeful use of these technologies.
 We can use unique local addresses for devices that will never need or have access from another network.

 IPv6 Loopback Address

-Just like in IPv4, the loopback addresses is an address which represents the same interface of a computer.
-Whenever we communicate to a loopback address the TCP/IP protocol stack will loop the packets back on the same interface, without even leaving the interface.
-The loopback addresses are typically for testing of network applications without having network configurations.
-The IPv6 address reserved for loopback is 0000:0000:0000:0000:0000:0000:0000:0001/128.
-The simplified and short form of IPv6 loopback address is::1/128.
+Just like in IPv4, the loopback address is an address that represents the same interface as a computer.
+Whenever we communicate to a loopback address, the TCP/IP protocol stack will loop the packets back on the same interface without even leaving the interface.
+The loopback addresses are typically for testing network applications without having network configurations.
+The IPv6 address reserved for loopback is 0000:0000:0000:0000:0000:0000:0000:0001/128—the simplified and short form of the IPv6 loopback address is::1/128.

 IPv6 Unspecified Addresses